-This is the seventh weekly installment of the Legislative Update for the 2015 legislative session.
+This is the twelfth weekly installment of the Legislative Update for the 2015 legislative session.
 If you are interested in reading the text of any bill introduced this session, you may find all of the bill information here.

 This week the Senate and House committees heard the following bills of interest to the judiciary:[Permalink]